The power of Spring REST API validation

 public class InRangeValidator implements ConstraintValidator<InRange, Integer> { private int min;

-private int max; @Override
+private int max;

 public void initialize(InRange constraintAnnotation) {